knulli-cfw/knulli.org/docs/configure/networking.md

 ## Wi-Fi

 If your device has a built-in Wi-Fi adapter, you can set it up directly via KNULLI.
 Press the ++"Start"++ button to open the main menu, go to *Network settings* where you can configure your Wi-Fi connection.
-In the lower *Settings* section, enable Wi-Fi, then select your Wi-Fi by its SSID and set the key to connect.
+In the lower *Settings* section, enable Wi-Fi, then select your Wi-Fi by its SSID, enter your Wi-Fi key, and leave the menu to connect to your Wi-Fi.

 In the section above, you can see whether you are currently connected to Wi-Fi, see your current IP address and toggle the network indicator on or off.

 !!! warning "By default, your KNULLI device does not have a root password set.
-Consequently, as soon as you connect to a network, your userdata partition becomes accessible in your local network without any password protection.
-While this might be convenient within your own home, this might be a security risk when connecting to a network which is not under your control."
+Consequently, as soon as you connect to a network, the data on your device becomes accessible in your local network without any password protection.
+While this might be convenient within your own home, it might be a severe security risk when connecting to a network which is not under your control."

 ### Additional security

 Press the ++"Start"++ button to open the main menu, go to *System settings* and find *Security*.
 There, you can toggle *Enforce security* on or off.
+Be aware that you need to restart the device for the change to take effect.

+After you enabled additioal security and rebooted your device, return to the *Security* menu.
+Below the toggle to *Enforce security* you will find the *Root password* now.
+The root password is generated randomly and sometimes changes automatically when the system receives updates or when major settings have been modified.
+However, you will always be able to look up your current root password by returning to this menu.

-If turned on, you will see a *root password* below the toggle.
-This password and the username `root` must now be used to access the device via network.
+The password and the username `root` must now be used to access the device via network.

 !!! warning "Be aware, that KNULLI is built for retro gaming and easy network access.
 While this setting will make it harder to access your userdata partition, you still should not connect your KNULLI-driven device to any unknown local networks."